Applications closed on September 15, 2020.

 to cultivate a sense of community and support.

 Fellows will receive a paid commission to write a new piece, workshop it with the performers, and have mentoring sessions with Kinds of Kings throughout the creation of their work.

 Andrew wrote a brand new piece for REAL LOUD and it was premiered at National Sawdust on December 13, 2019.
-Cassie is writing for Isabelle O'Connell, Adam Holmes, and electronics, and her piece will be premiered at National Sawdust on March 19, 2020.
-Mason is writing for Nouveau Classical Project and her piece will be premiered at National Sawdust on May 20, 2020.
+Cassie wrote a piece for pianist Isabelle O'Connell, percussionist Adam Holmes, and electronics, and her piece will be premiered at National Sawdust when the venue reopens.
+Mason wrote for Nouveau Classical Project and her piece will also be premiered at National Sawdust when the venue reopens.

 Hello!
 My name is Mason Bynes and I am a composer and trained vocalist from Sugar Land, TX.
 In a post- modern tradition, I enjoy pulling from various stylistic sources, blurring the line between traditionalism and modernism.
 In my work, I also like to focus on what physical/sensory factors contribute to an audience’s shared listening experience.
 I received my undergraduate degree at the University of North Texas, with a Bachelor of Music in Composition.

 This fall, I will be studying at The Boston Conservatory as a master's student.
 During my undergraduate studies, I collaborated in projects for commercial music, concert music and media.
 As a film composer, I have written music for numerous short film projects under the mentorship of film composers Bruce Broughton and Drew Schnurr.